Insights into the adhesion and delamination strength of carbon films on metals by high-throughput ab initio calculations: RESULTS AND DISCUSSION

 \subsection{Adhesion energy}

 Adhesion energies, as calculated from Eq.\ref{eq:adhesion}, are reported in Fig.\ref{fig:adhesion}.
-In general, constituents with higher surface energies form an interface characterized by higher adhesion (bottom left corner of Fig.\ref{fig:adhesion}), whereas diamond terminations adhere less to noble metals, such as Cu, Ag, Au, which possess completely filled d-shells.
-When examining Fig.\ref{fig:adhesion} row by row, i.e. by varying the metal substrate while keeping the diamond termination fixed, it is possible to identify some outliers.
-In particular, Ti shows strong adhesion to all diamond terminations, despite its relatively low reactivity, quantified by its surface energy.
-This behaviour can be attributed to its pronounced carbide-forming ability compared to other metals (carbide formation enthalpy of TiC per Ti atom $\Delta H_f$=–185.2 kJ/mol \cite{BIBBIA} and TiC formation energy of -0.808 eV/atom \cite{MP_db}).
-Conversely, when examining the values in Fig.\ref{fig:adhesion} column by column, i.e. at fixed metal substrate, diamond terminations with higher surface energy exhibit stronger adhesion across all metals.
-An interesting comparison can be made between C(111), which exposes surface sp$^3$ carbons, and C(111)Pd, characterized by chains of sp$^2$ hybridized carbon atoms.
+In general, constituents with higher surface energies form an interface characterized by higher adhesion (lower left region of Fig.\ref{fig:adhesion}).
+This comprises in particular C(110) and C(111) diamond terminations in contact with reactive transition metal surfaces, like the bcc(110) early transition metals W, Cr, Mo, V. By contrast, all diamond terminations adhere less to metals which possess completely filled d-shells, such as Cu, Ag, Au.
+When examining the values in Fig.\ref{fig:adhesion} column by column, i.e. at fixed metal substrate, diamond terminations with higher surface energy exhibit stronger adhesion across all metals.
+An interesting comparison can be made between C(111), which exposes surface sp$^3$ carbons, and C(111)-rec, characterized by chains of sp$^2$ hybridized carbon atoms.
 While previous work reported adhesion reduction at C/Cu due to surface graphitization \cite{DAMIANI2024119555}, here we see that this behavior is general and that surface graphitization drastically reduces adhesion across all metals.
-This suggests that while growing the DLC film, for an effective coating that maximizes the adhesion to the substrate while reducing adhesion and friction with any countersurface, a gradient of the sp$^2$/sp$^3$ fraction should be built with larger sp$^2$/sp$^3$ ratio.\\ These results validate our computational protocol, as it correctly predicts that carbide-forming metals such as Cr, Ti, W and V exhibit the strongest adhesion to diamond coatings, consistent with their widespread use as interlayers between DLC and metallic substrates.
+This suggests that while growing the DLC film, for an effective coating that maximizes the adhesion to the substrate while reducing adhesion and friction with any countersurface, a gradient of the sp$^2$/sp$^3$ fraction should be built with larger sp$^2$/sp$^3$ ratio.
+Conversely, when examining Fig.\ref{fig:adhesion} row by row, i.e. by varying the metal substrate while keeping the diamond termination fixed, it is possible to observe that metals with a partially occupied d-shell adhere most strongly, especially Ti, Cr and V. In particular, Ti shows strong adhesion to all diamond terminations, despite its relatively low reactivity, quantified by its surface energy.
+This behaviour can be attributed to its pronounced carbide-forming ability compared to other metals (carbide formation enthalpy of TiC per Ti atom $\Delta H_f$=–185.2 kJ/mol \cite{BIBBIA} and TiC formation energy of -0.808 eV/atom \cite{MP_db}).\\ These results validate our computational protocol, as it correctly predicts that carbide-forming metals such as Cr, Ti, W and V exhibit the strongest adhesion to diamond coatings, consistent with their widespread use as interlayers between DLC and metallic substrates.